North Charleston woman charged with murder in May slaying

-A North Charleston woman has been charged with murder, weeks after police announced they wanted to question her about a May homicide.
+A North Charleston woman has been charged with murder, weeks after police announced they wanted to question her in a May homicide.

 Nylesia Jahmera Mullins, 24, was jailed on a murder charge Thursday evening.

-Police were called to her Plantation Road apartment May 28, according to an incident report, where they found Christopher Terrell Brown lying on the floor.
+Police were called to her Plantation Road apartment on May 28, according to an incident report.
+There, they found Christopher Terrell Brown, 32, of North Charleston, dead on the floor.

-Brown, a 32-year-old from North Charleston, was pronounced dead at the scene.

 This is a developing story.
 Check back for more.